 Patients and their loved ones say they aren't getting straight answers about what happened to them.
-They expect transparency from doctors and nurses, but often don't experience it.
+They expect transparency from medical experts and nurses, but often don't experience it.
 ProPublica set out to capture patients' stories and found that many described feeling victimized a second time by the way they were treated after experiencing harm.
 Only 13% said individual caregivers voluntarily disclosed the harm.

 However, after placing trust in caregivers, many patients are surprised to encounter stonewalling, denial and blame.
 In ProPublica's survey, only 1 in 10 people said the hospital or another facility voluntarily acknowledged the harm.
 Nearly the same proportion said the harm was acknowledged under pressure.
 Almost all the rest said they were ignored or the harm was denied.
-Getting an apology for a mistake or injury was even rarer: Just 1 in 8 reported receiving one.
+Getting an apology for a mistake or permanent injury was even rarer: Just 1 in 8 reported receiving one.

-Numerous governmental agencies, healthcare improvement groups, and scholars have identified that health care is in the midst of a patient safety emergency.
+Numerous governmental agencies, healthcare improvement groups and scholars have identified that health care is in the midst of a patient safety emergency.
 The number of medical errors ranks as the third leading cause of preventable deaths in the United States, just behind heart disease and cancer.
 Preventable harm in hospitals contributes to the deaths of between 210K and 440K patients each year.

 Medical Treatment Records

-- Doctor's notes
+- Medical provider's notes

 - Laboratory test results (X-rays, blood tests, CT scans)